Entering your first show...

 You need to be aware that there are different organisations that have slightly different rules.
 It is your responsibility to try to understand the rules for that show if you choose to enter...

-There are three main types of agility competition:
+There are different types of agility competition:

 Kennel Club Competitions.